 Just behind the fortress is the Spianada, a pleasant green space that incorporates a cricket pitch, a legacy of the early 19th century, when the British conquered the island.
 Running along the Spianada is the Liston, an attractive avenue part-shaded by trees, partly covered by arcades.
 With its many restaurants and cafés, it is a perfect spot from which to watch the world go by.

-Most visitors concentrate their attention on the coast, which means missing the opportunity to experience Greek island life untouched by tourism.
+Most visitors concentrate on the coastal areas of the island, which means that they miss the opportunity to experience inland’s life, being untouched by mass tourism.

-Corfu’s second-largest conurbation, Lefkimmi, is located in the middle of the countryside and its inhabitants seem oblivious to the crowds that descend on other parts of the island during the summer months.
+Corfu’s second-largest town, Lefkimmi, is located in the middle of the countryside and its inhabitants seem not to realize how many people visit other parts of the island during the summer months.
 The streets are quiet and there are no tourist shops.
-Many of the houses have a lemon tree or a couple of vines outside; colourful flowers bloom in old paint tins and olive oil containers, and chickens peck in the yard.
+Many of the houses have a lemon tree or a couple of vines outside; colourful flowers bloom in old paint tins and olive oil containers and chickens peck in the yard.

-In complete contrast is Corfu’s most popular inland destination, Aqualand Water Park in Agios Ioannis, about half way across the island heading west from Corfu Town.
-Contained within the park is a selection of slides, tubes, pools, rafts, pirate adventures – anything that can be turned into a water-related attraction.
+On the contrary, the most popular inland destination in Corfu, the Aqualand Water Park is located in the area of Agios Ioannis, while driving to the west from Corfu Town.
+Within the park there is a selection of slides, tubes, pools, rafts, pirate adventures – anything that can be turned into a water-related attraction.

 This could be the moment to take a trip up Mount Pantokrator, the highest point on the island.
 Remarkably, considering it compares in altitude to the highest peaks in England, you can drive all the way to the top.
 Cyclists might want to pedal up the slope starting in Ipsos.